kubernetes-sigs/kueue/keps/582-preempt-based-on-flavor-order/README.md

 If flavorFungibility is not nil and `WhenCanBorrow` is `Borrow`, we calculate the total resource consumption in the flavor and current amount of borrowed resources to determine if the workload can fit the flavor by borrowing before try next flavor.
 We return `Fit` and the count of resources to be borrowed if there are enough unused resources in cohort.

 If flavorFungibility is not nil and `WhenCanPreempt` is `Preempt`, we will preempt in current flavor before try allocate in next flavor.
-We call the `GetTargets` function to determine if preempting can help the workload to get enough quota.
-We call `IssuePreemptions` when try to admit the workload if preemption is successful.
+We return current assignment directly if `mode=Preempt` so that preemptor can do preemption in this flavor.
+If we preempt fail in the flavor, we put the worklaod back to the cluster queue and try from the first flavor next time.

 If flavorFungibility is not nil and `WhenCanBorrow` is `TryNextFlavor`, we will try to borrow after all flavors have been consiedered.

 If flavorFungibility is not nil and `WhenCanPreempt` is `TryNextFlavor`, we will try to preempt after all flavors have been consiedered.

-If both `WhenCanPreempt` and `WhenCanBorrow` are `true`, we will first try borrowing before preempting.
+If both `WhenCanPreempt` and `WhenCanBorrow` are `true`, both policy will be enabled, and we will return if any case above was hit.

 For example, if cluster queue has 2 resource groups and workload has 1 podSet as the following: